 Dubrovnik, Croatia | September 4th 2018

 Our next stop on our European vacation was Dubrovnik, Croatia.
 I definitely loved Dubrovnik way more than Hvar.
-There was something about it that felt magical.
+There was just something about it that felt magical.
 The landscape was beautiful, the people were friendly, and the water couldn't have been better.
 If you saw my most recent style post here then you know that we stayed at the beautiful Grand Villa Argentina Dubrovnik.
 It had spectacular views, an amazing pool area on the cliff side and was only a ten minute walk to the Old Town entrance.
-We took a ferry from Hvar to Dubrovnik because we heard that was the best way to get there from where we were.
-We totally agree.
-We left around 9 am and arrived at about noon.
-By the time we got to the hotel and checked in, it was about 1:00 pm.
-After we were settled decided to have lunch at the hotel and then head down to the pool to relax.
+We took a ferry from Hvar to Dubrovnik because we heard that was the best way to get there from where we were and we totally agreed.
+We left around 9 and arrived at about noon.
+By the time we got to the hotel and checked in it was about 1:00pm so we decided to have lunch at the hotel and then head down to the pool to relax after moving around for the majority of the morning.
 It was the perfect way to finish off our day.

 The next day we decided to head into the Old Town to explore and shop a bit before it got too hot.
-The town is absolutely beautiful but beware it does get very crowded, it really doesn't matter what time of day it is.
-By 9 am most of the tours are out crowding the streets and at dinner time it is even worse, but I find if you are patient, ignore the people around you and take in the amazing architecture it's not so bad.
-Some shops I would definitely recommend you stop by are, Back to Nature, an all-natural skincare company (the story and products of this store are amazing!
+The town is absolutely beautiful but beware it does get very crowded.
+It really doesn't matter what time of day it is.
+By 9am most of the tours are out crowding the streets and at dinner time it is even worse, but I find if you are patient, ignore the people around you and take in the amazing architecture it's not so bad.
+Some places I would definitely recommend stopping in at are Back to Nature, an all natural skincare company (the story and products of this store are amazing!
 Let me know if you'd like a post about it) Clara Stones (handmade jewelry), and some of the arts stores on the small side streets, they are a must see.
-For lunch we ate at Oyster and Sushi Bar Bota, if you like sushi you'll love this place and a bonus, it has great AC!
+For lunch we stopped at Oyster and Sushi Bar Bota, if you like sushi you'll love this place and a bonus, it has great AC!